-Risk Assessment Study in the Mediterranean Ports:
+Risk Assessment Study in the Ports of the Contracting Parties to the Barcelona Convention:

-"Risk assessment Study of the Mediterranean Ports" includes a database for the risk assessment results.
+"Risk assessment Study of the Ports of the Contracting Parties to the Barcelona Convention" includes a database for the risk assessment results.
 The ports can be chosen with the action bar.
 After choosing the port the hereunder results will be showing.